When you first came to 12 Step, what were you hoping to get out of the program?

 When I first came to Twelve Step, I think all I wanted was to find some way to feel peace again.
 I came because I didn’t know where else to turn, I stayed because I saw people who had been where I was and who had something I didn’t.

 12 Step may not be a Fairy Godmother, but it does offer an almost-magical transformation to those who are willing to “thoroughly follow its path.”

-As I read these promises, I am amazed at the impossible-to-predict changes I have seen in my personal life and in all of my relationships as I have worked the Steps.
-From starting this path from a rock-bottom that seemed endless and all-encompassing, a black hole of despair that I could not claw my way out of…the gifts of this program were more than I thought were possible.
+I am amazed at the impossible-to-predict changes I have seen in my personal life and in all of my relationships as I have worked the Steps.
+From starting this path from a rock-bottom that seemed endless and all-encompassing, a black hole of despair that I could not claw my way out of…the rewards of this program were more than I thought were possible.

 Working the 12 Steps has freed me from compulsive behaviors that I had been trapped in for the past 18 years and resigned myself to saying were “just a part of who I was.”